Spessartite Garnet Gemstone Information

 Spessartite garnet is one of the gemstones used in Cartier's "L'Odysee de Cartier Parcours d'un Style" collection.
 One panther bracelet features a 63.55 carat spessartite cabochon.

 American jewelry designer, Mark Schneider, received the JCK Jeweler's Choice Award 2008 for his gent's spessartite garnet ring.

 A spessartite garnet and gold necklace was sold at a 2013 Bonhams auction in Los Angeles for $62,500.
 The spessartite cabochons in the necklace amounted to approximately 382 carats in total and came from Tanzania.

-Master lapidarist, Buzz Gray and jewellery designer, Bernadine Johnston have created a series of gemstone butterfly brooches that are exhibited in LA's Natural History Museum.
+Master lapidarist, Buzz Gray and jewelry designer, Bernadine Johnston have created a series of gemstone butterfly brooches that are exhibited in LA's Natural History Museum.
 The "spessartine butterfly" and "spessartine and benitoite" butterflies feature spessartite garnet gemstones from California.

 Actress, Emma Stone wore a pair of spessartite garnet earrings at the 2011 MTV Movie Awards.

 Proper care for spessartite garnets includes protecting them from hard blows, which could damage them.
 To clean your spessartite garnets, simply use warm soapy water and a soft cloth.
 Be sure to rinse well to remove soapy residue.
 As with most gemstones, ultrasonic cleaners and steamers are not recommended.
-Always remove any jewellery or gemstones before exercising, cleaning or engaging in harsh physical activities such as sport.
+Always remove any jewelry or gemstones before exercising, cleaning or engaging in harsh physical activities such as sport.
 Store spessartite garnets away from other gemstones to avoid scratches.
-It is best to wrap gemstones in soft cloth or place them inside a fabric-lined jewellery box.
+It is best to wrap gemstones in soft cloth or place them inside a fabric-lined jewelry box.